Yuanbao2000/CS757_FinalProject/README.md

       - For level-level execution, a gate inherits the wait time of the level task that contains it.
     - `Max Wait (ms)`: the maximum gate wait time observed in one run.
 This is mainly used as a starvation indicator.
     - `Avg Exec (ms)`: the average execution/service time attributed to each gate.
-      - In `single-gate non-blocking`, this is the per-gate kernel execution time measured by CUDA events.
+      - In <u>single-gate non-blocking</u>, this is the per-gate kernel execution time measured by CUDA events.
-      - In `blocking batch` and `batch non-blocking`, all gates inside the same launched batch are assigned the same batch service time.
+      - In <u>batch blocking</u> and <u>batch non-blocking</u>, all gates inside the same launched batch are assigned the same batch service time.
-      - In `level-level task execution`, all gates inside the same level task are assigned the same level service time.
+      - In <u>level-level task execution</u>, all gates inside the same level task are assigned the same level service time.
       - So `Avg Exec` is unified to per-gate reporting, but the attribution rule depends on the execution mode.
     - `Avg Turnaround (ms)`: the average per-gate turnaround time, defined as `wait + exec`.
     - `Makespan (ms)`: the host-side wall-clock runtime of the whole scheduler run.